Evidence for anisotropy of cosmic acceleration: Introduction

 \section{Introduction}

-The foundations of the current `standard model' of cosmology date back to the 1930s when there was essentially no data available.
-In particular the Universe was assumed to be exactly isotropic and homogeneous, with space-time described by the maximally symmetric Robertson-Walker metric, and occupied by ideal fluids with a purely diagonal energy-momentum tensor~\cite{Peebles:1994xt}.
+The foundations of the current standard model of cosmology date back nearly a century to when there was essentially no data available.
+In particular the Universe was assumed to be exactly isotropic and homogeneous, with space-time described by the maximally symmetric Friedmann--Lema\^{\i}tre--Robertson--Walker metric, and occupied by ideal fluids with purely diagonal energy-momentum tensors~\citep{Peebles:1994xt}.
 Subsequently it has been recognised that the distribution of galaxies, which is a biased tracer of the underlying distribution of the dominant dark matter, is in fact rather inhomogeneous.
-Counts-in-spheres of galaxy catalogues suggest that there is a transition to (statistical) homogeneity on scales exceeding $\sim 100$~Mpc \cite{Hogg:2004vw,Scrimgeour:2012wt} although sufficiently large volumes have not yet been surveyed to establish this definitively.
-This is however the standard model expectation if the observed large-scale structure has grown under gravity in the sea of dark matter, starting with an initially gaussian random field of small density perturbations with an approximately scale-invariant spectrum.
-Detailed observations of the temperature fluctuations in the cosmic microwave background (CMB) have broadly confirmed this picture~\cite{Akrami:2018vks} although several anomalies remain (e.g. the `hemispherical asymmetry', the quadrupole-octupole alignment, a quadrupolar modulation) suggesting that further revision of the underlying picture may prove necessary.
+Counts-in-spheres of galaxy catalogues suggest that there is a transition to (statistical) homogeneity on scales exceeding $\sim 100$~Mpc \citep{Hogg:2004vw,Scrimgeour:2012wt} although sufficiently large volumes have not yet been surveyed to establish this definitively.
+This is however the expectation in the current standard cosmological model if the observed large-scale structure has grown under gravity in the sea of dark matter, starting with an initially gaussian random field of small density perturbations with an approximately scale-invariant spectrum.
+Detailed observations of the temperature fluctuations in the cosmic microwave background (CMB) have broadly confirmed this model~\citep{Akrami:2018vks}.
+However several anomalies have been noted, e.g. the lack of correlations on large angular scales, the quadrupole-octupole alignment, and the hemispherical power asymmetry --- which seem to imply a violation of statistical isotropy and scale-invariance of primordial perturbations --- although there is no consensus yet on either their physical nature or their origin \citep{Schwarz:2015cma}.